Vyvanse (Lisdexamfetamine): Side Effects, Detox, Withdrawal, and Treatment

 • Complete individual counseling

-The cost of an inpatient or outpatient Vyvanse treatment program will vary depending on several factors, like the location of the treatment center, the services offered, the amenities, and whether the facility accepts your insurance benefits.
+The cost of an inpatient or outpatient treatment program will vary depending on several factors, like the location of the treatment center, the services offered, the amenities, and whether the facility accepts your insurance benefits.
 Most often, clients have several different payment options, including:

-Neither inpatient nor outpatient Vyvanse treatment programs are better than the other.
+Neither inpatient nor outpatient treatment programs are better than the other.
 Rather, each one caters to the different needs of recovering individuals.

 Continued Care Options for Vyvanse Addiction Treatment